No products in the cart.

 Many mothers-to-be want to exercise or continue to exercise during this period.
 As a mother of 2 and avid exerciser herself, Danielle knows first-hand what exercises are safe to do and what exercises are not safe to do.

 In the postpartum months, your body again experiences changes.
 Physical therapy after a normal or challenging delivery or pregnancy can prevent incontinence, prolapse, and/or sexual dysfunction.
-Your baby is growing and stretching the pelvic floor muscles during pregnancy and then the pelvic floor has a possibility of tearing with delivery.
+Your baby is growing and stretching the pelvic floor muscles during pregnancy, and the pelvic floor has a possibility of tearing with delivery.
 These muscles should be treated like other muscle groups when injured.

 Other joints and muscles are seen by a physical therapist to regain function and so should the pelvic floor after delivery.
 It is important to regain muscle strength and restore proper length so that you may safely return to activity and exercise.
 The demands of caring for your newborn may cause back pain, hip pain, and /or pelvic floor dysfunction.

 If you have a separation of the abdominal wall, diastasis recti, that requires correction for safe return to exercise and to decreased you risk for pelvic floor dysfunction.

 After a comprehensive individualized evaluation, Danielle will select modalities and procedures that will help you reduce your pain, improve your function, and assist you in achieving your goals.
-Not only does Danielle address your Women's Health Conditions, but also address the Orthopedic Conditions that come during and after you have a baby.
+Not only does Danielle address your Women’s Health Conditions, but she also addresses the Orthopedic Conditions that come during and after you have a baby.
 These can include hip pain, SI Joint Pain, Back Pain, Sciatica, and Abdominal Pain.
 The complete evaluation of your movement and function helps to determine the cause of your issues.